 - Grover Norquist President of Americans for Tax Reform.

-- Rep. Chris Van Hollen Democrat of Maryland and ranking Democrat on the House Budget Committee.
+- Senator Chris Van Hollen Democrat of Maryland and ranking Democrat on the House Budget Committee.

 - Congressman Ted Yoho Republican congressman-elect of Florida.

 Video: Inside The Studio

 Grover Norquist, president of Americans for Tax Reform, talked about the so-called fiscal cliff and his no-tax pledge.
 Norquist said President Barack Obama’s proposal to avoid the fiscal cliff is “unserious,” and he proposed broadcasting the negotiations on C-SPAN.
 “I think he’s trying to take us off the cliff and blame other people,” Norquist said about Obama.
 About the public negotiation, Maryland Rep. Chris Van Hollen replied, “It would be good if Speaker [John] Boehner actually put his plan on paper like the president has so the public can see what it is.”
 Norquist also responded to a listener’s question about why he continues to refer to policies enforced under President Ronald Reagan’s administration, even though more than 30 years have since passed since Reagan was president.